 Here you will find a wide variety of light duty, easy to install cable protectors, ideal for your home or office.
 Lightweight, flexible rubber models are available, as well as plastic wire covers, cable path tape, and contact paper for customizing your covers to blend in with wood flooring.

-Fabrics & Tapes
+Fabrics and Tapes

 Light Duty Cord Cover Breakdown